janezkranjc/twitter-tap/README.md

 There is an arbitrary wait time before each API call so that the rate limit is not reached.
 The default value of 2 seconds makes sure that there are no more than 450 requests per 15 minutes as is the rate limit of the search endpoint for authenticating with the app (not the user).

 The tool can be run from the command line or be run as a daemon using supervisor (recommended).
 A sample supervisord.conf script is included with the tool.

+## Using the streaming API ##

+You can also use the streaming API to store tweets.
+Storing tweets from the streaming API is much more straightforward, but you can only get the tweets you are currently streaming.
+Using the search API will also get you tweets from a couple of days back.
+Check out the documentation so that you can see what sorts of queries you can make with the search API vs the streaming API.

 # Installation #